An abridged version of the International Scale of River Difficulty

 Generally impossible to attempt due to the nature of the river.
 Extremely difficult navigation.
 Reserved for teams of kayaking experts who make special preparations.

-Descriptions of the main rapids
+Description of the main rapids on the Rouge River.

 From the moment you spot this feature, you will feel your heart begin to beat faster as the strength of the Rouge takes hold of you and your senses.
 You have reached the point of no return…there’s no turning back now…